🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 1)- Squash and Stretch

-This very first principle of animation defines the weight and flexibility of a particular object.
+This very first principle of animation defines the weight and flexibility of a particular object in Animation.

 Example: When you hit a bouncing ball on the ground, it will be squashed and then stretched after a bounce.